roboception/rc_generic_robot_interface_robot/README.md

 # Roboception Generic Robot Interface
 ## Robot Side Implementations

 This repository contains the official robot-side implementations that demonstrate how to integrate various industrial robot platforms with Roboception's Generic Robot Interface (GRI).
-The GRI bridges the advanced computer vision capabilities—exposed via Roboception sensors' powerful REST-API—with industrial robot controllers through a simple and efficient TCP socket communication interface.
+The GRI is an integration layer that bridges the REST-API v2 and provides a standardized way to communicate with software modules using simple TCP socket communication on port 7100.

 **Why is this important?**
 Integrating a REST-API directly into robot controllers poses significant challenges due to diverse programming environments and limited REST support on many platforms.
-To address this, the GRI consolidates all REST interactions within a Docker container running in UserSpace on Roboception sensors.
-It employs a fixed-length binary protocol over TCP socket communication, ensuring that interfacing with the vision modules is both standardized and straightforward on any robot supporting TCP/IP.
+To address this, the GRI consolidates all REST interactions within the Roboception firmware and employs a fixed-length binary protocol over TCP socket communication, ensuring that interfacing with the vision modules is both standardized and straightforward on any robot supporting TCP/IP.

 ## Available Implementations